top of page

 So, I thought I would share some knowledge and guidance I wish someone had told me when I was young.
 What could I possibly have to share with you that you might spend your time reading?
 As I have gone through life, I have found myself lacking basic information to face challenges or having to learn life lessons the hard way, by making mistakes.
 If someone had told me how to build a solid foundation to live an intelligent approach to life, my life would have been much different and better.

 When we are young and learning about life, there are certain things we might see as building a foundation for a successful life.
 These things I am referring to are called “positive life qualities” by some, and others call them “virtues.”
-It’s much easier to acquire good habits and understand the value of these positive qualities when you're young, and then you’ll always have them available as you go through life.
+It’s much easier to acquire good habits and learn the value of these positive qualities when you're young, and then you’ll always have them available as you go through life.
 By recognizing these behaviors and learning how to express and apply them in daily life, you can develop a life of stability and happiness.
 Of course, there will be challenges, obstacles, loss, and all those things life throws at us.
 And that is precisely why to learn them now.
 I’ll share a list of these virtues shortly, along with their meanings.

 You have been blessed with many gifts to start life with.
 Your kindness, a natural ability to connect with others, your appreciation of beauty, and your sensitive soul.
 You demonstrate the ability to express affection and recognize the needs of others.
 Be aware of your gifts and use them wisely to build a good life and serve your fellow man.
 Understand yourself and others, your desires, and work toward living with integrity.